U.S. Signs Off On Tariffs, Angering Trade Partners

 NPR's Philip Reeve tells Morning Edition that Brazil is gravely concerned about the U.S. tariffs, saying that they will hurt trade relations and that the South American country has not ruled out sourcing its coal from elsewhere.

-Although Brazil has not indicated where else it might get coal, China is the world's largest producer of "met coal," but it consumes it all and buys more from abroad, including from the U.S. Australia is also a major exporter of metallurgical coal.
+Brazil has not indicated where else it might get coal.
+China is the world's largest producer of "met coal," but it consumes it all and buys more from abroad, including from the U.S. Australia is also a major exporter of metallurgical coal.

 While Trump has been a big backer of the U.S. coal industry, it is possible that his new tariffs could backfire, hurting U.S. coal exports while boosting those from China.

-Meanwhile, the European Union said that it hoped, like Canada and Mexico, to be exempted from U.S. tariffs or that it could iron out difference with the U.S. at the World Trade Organization.
+Meanwhile, the European Union said that it hoped, like Canada and Mexico, to be exempted from U.S. tariffs or that it could iron out differences with the U.S. at the World Trade Organization.

-"We are friends, we are allies we work together," EU Trade Commissioner Cecilia Malmström said.
+"We are friends, we are allies, we work together," EU Trade Commissioner Cecilia Malmström said.
 "We cannot possibly be a security threat to the United States so we are counting on being excluded."

 Teri Schultz, reporting for NPR from Brussels, says Malmström expects more details from U.S. Trade Representative Robert Lighthizer on Saturday.